apache/dolphinscheduler-website/docs/en-us/1.3.5/user_doc/open-api.md

 # Open API

 ## Background
-Generally, projects and processes are created through pages, but integration with third-party systems requires API calls to manage projects and processes.
+Generally, projects and processes are created through pages, but integration with third-party systems requires API calls to manage projects and workflows.

 ## Operating steps